Psychological Testing FAQ

 What can my child expect during psychological testing?

 All sessions are conducted in a quiet, one-to-one setting with a licensed psychologist.
 Children are usually comfortable after a few minutes, and tasks often are similar to school work.
 A psychological testing session generally lasts two hours, depending on the age and attention span of the child.
-There are generally four to five testing sessions; however, this will vary with the age and clinical needs of the child.
-Parents do not generally come into the testing room because most children find it distracting, and it interferes with standardized testing procedures.
+There are generally five testing sessions; however, this will vary with the age and clinical needs of the child.
+Parents do not come into the testing room because most children find it distracting, and it interferes with standardized testing procedures.